 Researchers have begun looking into the high number of bacteriophages found in seas and oceans since the end of the last century.
 Due to the rapid reproduction of phages, that undergo the lytic cycle, bacteriophages have a large impact on the global processes and overall ecosystem of oceans and seas.

-Recent findings from the scientists at the Limnological Institute in Irkutsk, have shown that a large number of indigenous bacteriophages were found in the aquatic ecosystem of the Lake Baikal.
+Recent findings from the scientists at the Limnological Institute in Irkutsk have shown that a large number of indigenous bacteriophages were found in the aquatic ecosystem of Lake Baikal.
 The Baikal still remains to have the cleanest water in the world, when seen from the aspect of bacterial contamination.

 Lake Baikal and bacteriophages

 Lake Baikal, one of the largest freshwater lakes in the world, contains numerous amounts of bacteriophages.
-In 1997, Irkutsk hydro biologists began their research with the coli phages, bacteriophages that infect Escherichia coli.
+In 1997, Irkutsk hydro biologists began their research with the Coli phages, bacteriophages that infect Escherichia coli.
 In 2002, with the method of transmission electron microscopy, a systematic study of the Baikal bacteriophages began.
-They were studying their size, structure and the total number that were present during different seasons, as well as those present at different depths (up to 1200m).
-Studies were also made into bacteriophages at boundary phases; air – water, water – bottom of lake.
+They were studying their size, structure, and the total number that were present during different seasons, as well as those present at different depths (up to 1200m).
+Studies were also made into bacteriophages at boundary phases; air-water, water – bottom of the lake.

 Seasons & boundary phases – The bacteriophages were observed to be found on the surface of the water mostly during spring and summer-autumn.
 During winter the surface of the water had the minimum amount, found on the depth of 1000m.